Frenet Curves and Successor Curves: Generic Parametrizations of the Helix and Slant Helix: Plane Curves, Helices and Slant Helices

-\begin{defin}[Generalized Helix, Slope Line] A regular $C^2$-curve is called a {\em helix} or {\em generalized helix} (also {\em slope line} or {\em curve of constant slope}) if at every point its tangent vector makes a constant angle (the {\em slope angle}) $\theta \in \; (0, \pi/2)$ with a fixed direction, represented by a unit vector $\v D_0$ called the {\em slope vector}. \end{defin} \begin{rem} Straight lines ($\theta=0$) and plane curves ($\theta=\pi/2$) are excluded. \end{rem} \begin{theorem}[Generalized Helices] A curve is a generalized helix if and only if it is a successor curve of a plane curve, and not itself a plane curve. \end{theorem} \begin{proof} Given a helix with unit tangent $\v T$ and slope vector $\v D_0$.
+\begin{defin}[General Helix, Slope Line] A regular $C^2$-curve is called a {\em helix} or {\em general helix} (also {\em slope line} or {\em curve of constant slope}) if at every point its tangent vector makes a constant angle (the {\em slope angle}) $\theta \in \; (0, \pi/2)$ with a fixed direction, represented by a unit vector $\v D_0$ called the {\em slope vector}. \end{defin} \begin{rem} Straight lines ($\theta=0$) and plane curves ($\theta=\pi/2$) are excluded. \end{rem} \begin{theorem}[General Helices] A curve is a general helix if and only if it is a successor curve of a plane curve, and not itself a plane curve. \end{theorem} \begin{proof} Given a helix with unit tangent $\v T$ and slope vector $\v D_0$.
 It is $\inner{\v T}{\v D_0}=const. \Leftrightarrow \inner{\v T'}{\v D_0}=0$. $\v N=\csc\theta\, \v D_0 \times \v T$ is a unit normal vector that normalizes $\v T'$ and therefore is a principal normal. $\int\v N$ is a plane curve with plane normal $\v D_0$ and tangent $\v N$ and by definition, the helix is its successor curve.

 Conversely, let $\v T$ be the tangent of a plane curve with unit plane normal $\v B_0$ and $\v T_1$ the tangent of a successor curve. $\inner{\v T_1'}{\v B_0}=\inner{\kappa_1 \v T}{\v B_0}=0 \Leftrightarrow \inner{\v T_1}{\v B_0}=const.$ \end{proof}